 That’s right.
 The vast majority of people came back to court even when they didn’t have their own money on the line.
 As it turns out, effective court reminders, support throughout the legal process — like transportation assistance and childcare — and referrals to voluntary social services, are all that is needed.
 These simple strategies have been proven to significantly improve court appearance rates.

 We also learned that when guilty pleas can’t be coerced with the threat of pretrial incarceration, case outcomes change dramatically:

 Freedom from pretrial detention empowers people to fight for their day in court.
 But it does more, it prevents the life-threatening consequences of even a short jail stay.

 When someone is locked up and can’t afford to pay their bail, terrible things happen.
 Even one night in jail can cause someone to lose their job, their home, and even custody of their children.
 For many, it can jeopardize immigration status.
 And just a few nights in jail risks serious, irrevocable physical and mental harm.
 Studies show the first three days in jail are when people are most likely to suffer physical assaults and sexual violence.

-Each year the U.S. books more people in jail than the populations of New York City and Los Angeles combined.
+And the scale of this crisis is massive.
+Each year the U.S. books more people into local jail than the populations of New York City and Los Angeles combined.

-Taxpayers spend an estimated $14 billion annually incarcerating people who haven’t been convicted of anything, and because jail contributes so profoundly to the perpetuation of poverty, the collateral costs are estimated to be as high as $140 billion every year.
+Taxpayers spend an estimated $14 billion annually incarcerating people who haven’t been convicted of anything, and because jail fuels cycles of poverty, the collateral costs are estimated to be as high as $140 billion every year.